Origin of Shia Islam: Starting point

 Shiism began for the first time with a reference made to the partisans of Ali the first leader of the Ahl al-Bayt (Household of the prophet).
 In the early years of Islamic history there was no "orthodox" Sunni or "heretical" Shiite, but rather of two points of view that were drifting steadily until became manifest as early as the death of Muhammad the prophet of Islam.

-On the death of Muhammad, the prophet of Islam, in an assembly known as Saqifah a group of Muhajirun negotiated with the Ansar regarding the case for the acceptance of Abu Bakr as the successor to the prophet, Muhammad who was to be washed and buried.
+On the death of Muhammad, the prophet of Islam, in an assembly known as the Saqifah a group of Muhajirun negotiated with the Ansar regarding the case for the acceptance of Abu Bakr as the successor to the prophet, Muhammad who was to be washed and buried.
 A distinguished absentee of this gathering was Ali the cousin and son-in-law of the prophet.
 There were some people who on view of some statement made by Muhammad in his lifetime believed that Ali should have taken the position, not only as a temporal head (Caliph) but also as spiritual head(Imam).

 According to the Sunni sources, Ali "was a valued counselor of the caliphs who preceded him"; Umar is, therefore, reported by some of the important early Sunni authors as saying: "Had there not been Ali, 'Umar would have perished."

 Jafri, on the other hand, quotes Veccia Vaglieri as saying "Ali was included in the council of the caliphs, but although it is probable that he was asked for advice on legal matters in view of his excellent knowledge of the Quran and the Sunnah, it is extremely doubtful whether his advice was accepted by Umar, who had been a ruling power even during the caliphate of Abu Bakr."
 And that is why Ali's decisions rarely find a place in the later developed Sunni schools of law, while Umar's decisions find common currency among them.

 According to some sources, (Note: See: *Lapidus p.
 47. Holt p.
 72.) the Shiites are believed to have started as a political party and developed into a religious movement, influencing Sunnis and producing a number of important sects.
 Other scholars argue Western scholarship that views Shi'ism as a political movement is factually incorrect.
 According to Jafri, however, the origin of shiite is not merely the result of political partisanship concerning the leadership of Ummah.